leonardopangaio/git4nondev/README.md

 ---
 ## 21. Using Git with Microsoft Visual Studio Code (vscode)

-It's not commom use git with CLI commands,  usualy it's used with some IDE/Dev Tool.
+It's not common use git with CLI commands,  usually it's used with some IDE/Dev Tool.

 Here will be some simples steps to use git on vscode to version the code.